JohnMMSC/JohnMMSC/README.md

 - 💞️ I’m looking to collaborate on multiple subjects and industries
 - 📫 How to
 - 😄 Pronouns: ...
-- ⚡ Fun fact: . i'm also a recording artist with several top 10 alternative hits..
+- ⚡ Fun fact: .The owner of Pacific Joint Space Facility - PJSF Group

 <!---
 JohnMMSC/JohnMMSC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.